-If the International Bureau cancels an international registration in whole or in part, under Article 6(4) of the Madrid Protocol, the holder of that international registration may file a request to transform the corresponding pending or registered extension of protection to the United States into an application under section 1 or 44 of the Act.
+If the International Bureau cancels an international registration in whole or in part, under Article 6(4) of the Madrid Protocol, the holder of that international registration may file a request to transform the goods and/or services to which the cancellation applies in the corresponding pending or registered extension of protection to the United States into an application under section 1 or 44 of the Act.

-- (a) The holder of the international registration must file a request for transformation within three months of the date of cancellation of the international registration and include: - (1) The serial number or registration number of the extension of protection to the United States: - (2) The name and address of the holder of the international registration; - (3) The application filing fee for at least one class of goods or services required by § 2.6(a)(1) of this chapter; and - (4) An e-mail address for receipt of correspondence from the Office. - (b) If the request for transformation contains all the elements set forth in paragraph (a) of this section, the extension of protection shall be transformed into an application under section 1 and/or 44 of the Act and accorded the same filing date and the same priority that was accorded to the extension of protection. - (c) The application under section 1 and/or 44 of the Act that results from a transformed extension of protection will be examined under part 2 of this chapter.
+(a) The holder of the international registration must file a request for transformation within three months of the date of cancellation of the international registration and include:

-(d) A request for transformation that fails to contain all the elements set forth in paragraph (a) of this section will not be accepted.
+- (1) The serial number or registration number of the extension of protection to the United States: - (2) The name and address of the holder of the international registration; - (3) Identify the goods and/or services to be transformed, if other than all the goods and/or services that have been cancelled: - (4) The application filing fee for at least one class of goods or services required by § 2.6(a)(1) of this chapter; and - (5) An email address for receipt of correspondence from the Office. - (b) If the request for transformation contains all the elements set forth in paragraph (a) of this section, the extension of protection shall be transformed into an application under section 1 and/or 44 of the Act and accorded the same filing date and the same priority that was accorded to the extension of protection. - (c) The application under section 1 and/or 44 of the Act that results from a transformed extension of protection will be examined under part 2 of this chapter. - (d) A request for transformation that fails to contain all the elements set forth in paragraph (a) of this section will not be accepted.

 [Added 68 FR 55748, Sept.
 26, 2003, effective Nov.
 2, 2003; amended 69 FR 57181, Sept.
 24, 2004, effective Oct.
-4, 2004]
+4, 2004; 80 FR 2303, Jan.
+16, 2015, effective Feb.
+17, 2015]